2023 Jeep Wrangler 4xe

 The Wrangler 4xe's electrical efficiency — how far it can drive per kWh of electricity — is pretty poor too, or at least compared to other plug-in hybrids.
 But you also need to temper your expectations given that the Wrangler Rubicon is shaped like a brick and has big knobby tires.

 After the electric power runs out, the 4xe is only rated at 20 mpg combined.
-Ironically, that's worse than almost every engine in the Wrangler lineup with the exception of the V6 with the manual transmission and the V8.
+Ironically, that's only 1 mpg better than the Wrangler with its V6 engine.
 On our mixed-driving evaluation route, we achieved 20.2 mpg after running out of electricity.

 The Wrangler 4xe's electrical efficiency — how far it can drive per kWh of electricity — is pretty poor too, or at least compared to other plug-in hybrids.
 But you also need to temper your expectations given that the Wrangler Rubicon is shaped like a brick and has big knobby tires.

 After the electric power runs out, the 4xe is only rated at 20 mpg combined.
-Ironically, that's worse than almost every engine in the Wrangler lineup with the exception of the V6 with the manual transmission and the V8.
+Ironically, that's only 1 mpg better than the Wrangler with its V6 engine.
 On our mixed-driving evaluation route, we achieved 20.2 mpg after running out of electricity.

 Value